 - Enable Bypass mode by shorting the Bypass Input terminals. - Apply Power to the lane.
 Arms should remain stowed when powered in Bypass mode. - Cover any Reflector which may be mounted beside the one you are aiming for.
 Primarily on "A" and "B" Sensors. - Adjust Sensor bracket for a good signal lock.
 LED Off indicates the Sensor is in alignment with the Reflector and in a stable operating state.
+(Lock indication)

-(Lock indication) - For fine tuning, cut a penny-sized hole in a card and center the hole on the Reflector you are aligning to. - Total of 8 Sensors. - For proper operation, each sensor must detect the light from its opposite reflector. - Using the above method will allow you to verify that you are not sensing a signal from another reflector due to misalignment. - Repeat for each Sensor. - Remove the Bypass Input.
+- For fine tuning, cut a penny-sized hole in a card and center the hole on the Reflector you are aligning to. - Green-only indicates good signal lock state. - For proper operation, each sensor must detect the light from its opposite reflector. - Using the above method will allow you to verify that you are not sensing a signal from another reflector due to misalignment. - Repeat for each Sensor.
+(6 total) - Remove the Bypass Input.
 Arms should Cycle and stop extended across the lane.
 If the Arms do not move, or if there is an Alarm, replace the Bypass Input, and repeat the above steps.